Combine the filters of the legendary EQ’s as you want, build analog saturation, get the

 When a frequency node is created, the frequency, Q factor, and gain (or roll off on high-pass/ low-pass filters) for that node are displayed in three windows and can be adjusted by mouse wheel or the numerical entry for that parameter.

-The Enhanced Tooltip display will disappear when not in use to leave a clean and uncluttered plug-in window; to bring it back, simply click on the node again.
+The Enhanced Tooltip display will disappear when not in use to leave a clean and uncluttered plug-in window; to bring it back, simply hover over the node with your mouse cursor.
+If the Enhanced Tooltip disappears when clicked, for it to appear again, you need to go outside the node, and then move the mouse cursor over it again.

 From the Enhanced Tooltip, the EQ shape and the filter type can be selected, as well as the band solo enable.
 The ‘mute’ icon is a band bypass for quick A/B, whilst the cross (or ‘X’ icon) deletes the band.